funnelback/program-finder-meta/@documentation/README.md

 * **Concierge** - The metadata in the program channel of  concierge.
 * **Cart** - The metadata of programs in the cart.

-For more information can be found in [Result customisations](result-customisation.md).
+For more information can be found in [result customisations](result-customisation.md).

 ## Integration